gokulkrishna98/gokulkrishna98.github.io/content/posts/Lowering.md

 - Set up JIT to execute the llvm-dialect.

 Note: using the term standard dialect, instead of intermediate as it makes more sense.
 Note: MLIR gives option to make specific operation to be legal or illegal.
-So, when i mention dialect (it includes dialects 😀)
+So, when i mention dialect (it includes operations 😀)
 ## How to lower a Dialect?
 This is a quick overview of how to convert a high level dialect to standard one.
 The general steps remain same except the creating new operations, which depends on the standard dialect.